 The PDF3D SDK at the core does not include or depend on any GUI, user interface, or menu system.
 Any of these may be added according to application developer choices.
 In fact it can be used without any menus, such as within a batch or web-server environment.
 The PDF3D Converter application PDF3D ReportGen provides an easy-to-use menu user interface for file conversions, if needed, using QT user interface techniques.
 C# WinForms, PHP, Python and other UI examples are also available for developers.

-Both U3D and PRC are available.
+Both U3D and PRC are available in PDF3D tools.
 U3D is available through an optimized implementation, including Right Hemisphere Compression extension for smaller file generation.
 PRC encoding, especially using the highly compressed tessellation methods (PRC-HCT) yield much higher compression rates than U3D, and are generally more efficient for complex scenes.